Tens of thousands flee vast cyclone bearing down on India

 There was disagreement about the power packed by Phailin although most forecasters expected it to weaken upon reaching the coast.
 The Indian Meteorological Department described it as a "very severe cyclonic storm" with wind speeds of 210-220 km per hour (130-135 mph) and resisted upgrading it to a stronger "super cyclone."

-But the U.S. Navy's Joint Typhoon Warning Centre predicted gusts of up to 315 kph.
+But the U.S. Navy's Joint Typhoon Warning Center predicted gusts of up to 315 kph.

 London-based storm tracking service Tropical Storm Risk said Phailin was a super cyclone and placed it in the most intense Category 5 of powerful storms, evoking memories of the devastating 1999 storm when wind reaching speeds of 300 kph winds battered Odisha for 30 hours.
 Odisha officials agreed.